TheMohdSuhail/ReactLearning/learn/Notes.md

 Step 3 — Sending Data to an API

-In this step, you’ll send data back to an API using the Fetch API and the PO ST method.
-You’ll create a component that will use a web form to send the data with the onSubmit event handler and will display a success message when the action is complete.
+In this step, you’ll send data back to an API using the Fetch API and the POST method.
+You’ll create a component that will use a web form to send thedata with the onSubmit event handler and will display a success message when the action is complete.

+### How To Manage State in React with Redux

+In this tutorial, you’ll use Redux in a React application by building a bird watching test application.
+Users will be able to add birds they have seen and increment a bird each time they see it again.
+You’ll build a single data store, and you’ll create actions and reducers to update the store.
+You’ll then pull data into your components and dispatch new changes to update the data.